Mai0313/claude-code/README.md

 - Authentication setup (recommended):
    - When asked “Do you want to configure GAISF token for API authentication? (y/N)”, choose y
-   - Enter your MediaTek username and password
-   - If automatic token retrieval fails, you’ll be asked to paste an API key you can get after logging in to:
+   - Console flow: enter your MediaTek username and password; if automatic retrieval fails, you’ll be prompted to paste your GAISF token
+   - Manual flow: open the GAISF login URL, log in, and paste your GAISF token when prompted
+   - GAISF login URLs:
       - OA: https://mlop-azure-gateway.mediatek.inc/auth/login
       - SWRD: https://mlop-azure-rddmz.mediatek.inc/auth/login
-   - Choose N to skip for now; you can add credentials later in ~/.claude/settings.json
+   - Choose N to skip for now; you can add the token later in `~/.claude/settings.json`

 ### 5) Verify
 - Open a new terminal and run: claude --version